e-picas/markdown-extended/CONTRIBUTING.md

 But ... a bug report is helpful as long as it can be understood, reproduced, and that it permits to identify the error (and what caused it).
 A good bug report MUST follow these guidelines:

--   **first**: search in the issue tracker if your bug has not been transmitted yet ; if you find it, you can add a new comment to the appropriate thread with your experience if it seems different from the others ;
+-   **first**: search in the issue tracker if your bug has not been transmitted yet ; if you find an existing one, you can add a new comment to the appropriate thread with your experience if it seems different from the others ;
 -   **then**: check if it exists right now: try to reproduce it with the current code to confirm it still exists ;